Emergency Shelter

 • Safe Harbor strives to be inclusive of all people regardless of age, race, religion, gender identity, or any other identifying factors.
 We are a community living environment with stairs, bunk beds, roommates, and shared living spaces.
 Most of our bedrooms are upstairs and it’s possible that you will be placed on a top bunk.
 Based on limitations of the community living environment, special accommodations will have to be made for transgender clients, clients with teenage boys, medical conditions or anyone with physical limitations.
 If you need special accommodations, please let us know during your phone intake.

-• Shelter Support Team
+Shelter Operations & Client Support Team

 • Provide 24/7 staffing coverage in shelters